Conjectures on the reduced Kronecker coefficients: Kronecker Coefficients and Their Convexity Property

-where $\lambda, \mu$ and $\nu$ are partitions of $d$.
-Since irreducible representations of the symmetric group $S_{d}$ have integral character values (hence self-dual), the Kronecker coefficient $g_{\lambda \mu}^\nu$ is symmetric under permutations of the three partitions $\lambda, \mu$, and $\nu$.
+where $\chi^\lambda(\sigma)$ is the character value of the irreducible representation corresponding to partition $\lambda$ on a permutation $\sigma \in S_d$.
+Since irreducible representations of the symmetric group $S_{d}$ have integral character values, the Kronecker coefficient $g_{\lambda \mu}^\nu$ is invariant under permutations of the three partitions.
+This should be compared with Littlewood--Richardson coefficients $c_{\lambda \mu}^\nu$, where it is only invariant under transposition of $\lambda$ and $\mu$.

-The Kronecker coefficients are very different from their cousins: Littlewood-Richardson coefficients.
-For example, Bürgisser and Ikenmeyer showed that computing Kronecker coefficients is \#P-hard and contained in GapP \cite{burgisser2008complexity}.
-A recent work by Ikenmeyer, Mulmuley, and Walter shows that the decision problem “whether $g_{\mu \nu}^\lambda>0$” is NP-hard \cite{ikenmeyer2017vanishing}.
-Therefore, Kronecker coefficients are very mysterious, and we still know little about them.
-They lack “nice” formulas, and what we can hope is to understand their asymptotic behavior in various regimes and inequalities they could satisfy.
-Finding a combinatorial interpretation for them has been described by Richard Stanley as “one of the main problems in the combinatorial representation theory of the symmetric group”.
-It has been open for more than 80 years since 1938 when Murnaghan asked for such a combinatorial description \cite{murnaghan1938analysis}.
+The Kronecker coefficients are very different beasts from their cousins Littlewood--Richardson coefficients.
+For example, computing Kronecker coefficients is \#P-hard and contained in GapP \cite{burgisser2008complexity}.
+A recent work \cite{ikenmeyer2017vanishing} shows that the decision problem ``whether $g_{\mu \nu}^\lambda>0$'' is NP-hard.
+They lack ``nice'' formulas and what we can hope is to understand their asymptotic behavior in various regimes and inequalities they could satisfy.
+Finding a combinatorial interpretation for them has been described by Richard Stanley as ``one of the main problems in the combinatorial representation theory of the symmetric group''.

-Therefore, let us now focus on one particular aspect: the convexity/concavity property of the Kronecker coefficient.
-The verbatim translation of the saturation property (\ref{satu}) that holds for the Littlewood–Richardson coefficients is known not to hold for the Kronecker coefficients \cite{briand2009reduced}.
+Let us now only focus on one particular aspect---the convexity property of the Kronecker coefficient.
+The verbatim translation of the saturation property \eqref{satu} that holds for the Littlewood--Richardson coefficients is known to be false for the Kronecker coefficients \cite{briand2009reduced}.
 The simplest counterexample might be $g_{(1,1)(1,1)}^{(1,1)}=0$ but $g_{(2,2)(2,2)}^{(2,2)}=1$.
 Indeed,